geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 and let's do that.

 ##### **Geohot** [[00:06:01](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=361)]
-This is the...
+This is the..

 ##### **Geohot** [[00:06:02](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=362)]
-This is the...
+This is the..

 ##### **Geohot** [[00:06:03](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=363)]
-This is the...
+This is the..

 ##### **Geohot** [[00:06:03](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=363)]
-This is...
+This is..

 ##### **Geohot** [[00:06:03](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=363)]
 There's $1.6 million on the table